metapolator/metapolator/installation.md

 # Preparing fonts for import

-The outlines should be preparead as _strokes_:
+The outlines should be prepared as "strokes":

-* even number of points per contour otherwise we skip it
+* each contour must have an even number of cubic (PostScript) Bezier on-curve points, drawn in pairs
-* more than 3 points per contour otherwise we skip it
+* each contour must have 6 or more Bezier on-curve points
-* the first point should be the first right outline point of your stroke contour otherwise the skeleton gets scrambled
+* the first Bezier on-curve point should be the right-most point

 TODO: create a first steps tutorial

 # Development tools

 Partial support for code navigation with [TernJS](http://ternjs.net) is available.
-See `make-tern-project` in the top-level directory to create a suitable `.tern-project` file.
+See `make-tern-project` in the top-level directory to create a suitable `.tern-project` file, and discussion of support in https://github.com/metapolator/metapolator/issues/140

 For debugging the command-line interface or server code, [node-inspector](https://github.com/node-inspector/node-inspector) is good.

 We need more tests!
-Any contributions gratefully received.
+All contributions gratefully received.